 Amethyst and I have been to Budapest twice.
 On our first trip I did not know I had any living relatives in Hungary, believing that they all had perished in the Holocaust.
-During that trip we visited the city of Sárospatak in northern Hungary where some of my Hungarian ancestors were from.
-You can read about that visit in the two links under the photo of the Sárospatak Jewish Cemetery.
+During that trip we visited the city of Sárospatakin northern Hungary where some of my Hungarian ancestors were from.
+You can read about that visit on the page describing the Sárospatak Jewish Cemetery.
 When I posted photos of our visit I received an email that changed my life and lead to uncovering previously unknown family history.

 Ervin Foldi wrote me and said he had met my grandparents in the early 1970s in Budapest and he believed we were cousins.
 I will be writing more about this wonderful discovery of new family in future posts.
 For now I will say that Amethyst and I were overjoyed to meet our Hungarian cousins and spend time with them in both New York and Budapest.